 Leslie Wise, President

 Leslie is a native Washingtonian and a graduate of Ohio University with a degree in Telecommunications.
-Leslie has spent more than 15 years dedicated to volunteerism in a number of capacities throughout the Fauquier County community.
-Most recently, she served as the Executive Director of the Blue Ridge Orthopaedic Foundation as well as the former Race Director for the Bodies in Motion 5k & 10k, which raises money for more than two dozen non-profit organizations within Fauquier and Prince William counties.
-She has also served on the Board of the Wakefield Booster Club including as President, the Snow Hill HOA Board of Directors, Fauquier Jewish Congregation Board of Directors, and the C. Hunter Ritchie PTO Board as Treasurer.
-She has also served on two FCPS Redistricting Committees.
-Leslie and her family have lived in Warrenton for 19 years.
-Her husband, Jeff, is an orthopaedic surgeon at Blue Ridge Orthopaedic & Spine Center in Warrenton.
-They have two children, a daughter who attends Virginia Tech and a son who attends Miami University (OH).
-In her spare time, Leslie enjoys working out at the gym doing HIIT classes, yoga, running, golf and skiing.
+She is currently working at SFMC, Inc., a residential property management company.
+She serves as the Director of Business Development as well as a Financial Association Manager.
+Leslie spent more than 15 years dedicated to volunteerism in a number of capacities throughout the Fauquier County community.
+She served as the Executive Director of the Blue Ridge Orthopaedic Foundation as well as the former Race Director for the Bodies in Motion 5k & 10k, which raised money for more than two dozen non-profit organizations within Fauquier and Prince William counties.
+She served as Board President of the Wakefield Booster Club, the Snow Hill HOA Board of Directors, Fauquier Jewish Congregation Board of Directors, and Treasurer of the C. Hunter Ritchie PTO.
+She also served on two FCPS Redistricting Committees.
+Leslie and her family have lived in Warrenton for more than 22 years.
+Her husband, Jeff, is an orthopedic surgeon.
+They have two children.
+Her daughter is in a graduate program pursuing her master's in Athletic Training and a doctorate in Physical Therapy.
+Her son works as a sports broadcaster for a TV station in South Bend, Indiana.
+In her spare time, Leslie enjoys working out doing HIIT classes, running, golf, and skiing.

 Tom Bartkiewicz, Vice President